-The Report Card for Gippsland Lakes and its catchment is calculated using monitoring data from DELWP (25 sites) and EPA (five sites).
+The Report Card for Gippsland Lakes and its catchment is calculated using monitoring data from DEECA (26 sites) and EPA (five sites).
 Scores are only calculated for rivers and streams in the catchment that drain into the Gippsland Lakes.
-In 2019-20, water quality varied from Very Good and Good in the majority of the catchments.
-The lower reaches of major rivers and Lake Wellington and Lake Victoria had Fair or Poor water quality (Figure 13 and 18).
+The Gippsland region experienced a second consecutive year of above average rainfall associated with the La Nina climatic pattern that has affected the eastern Australia region.
+In 2021-22 there was high rainfall during spring/summer (Figure 2), which was reflected in water quality varying from Very Good and Good in most of the catchments.
+The Gippsland Lakes received high nutrient loads from the catchments, resulting in significant blue-green algal blooms during 2022, especially in the Eastern Lakes, where the WQI reduced from Good to Poor (Figure 14 and 18).